mhannum72/mylunch/README.md

 todo
 ====

+* Maybe add a 'disable animations' switch which will set the shrinkspeed, growspeed, shiftspeed, etc. to 0.

 * XXX Make the last picture the new 'nextpage' picture XXX

 * If you keep deleting stuff, you can make it so that there's something